DV

 What is the difference between OMAH and QQQI?

-OMAH (VistaShares Target 15 Berkshire Select Income ETF) tracks Berkshire Hathaway Inc. Class B (BRK.B) with an options overlay with a target strategy, while QQQI (NEOS Nasdaq-100 High Income ETF) tracks NASDAQ 100 with an options approach.
+OMAH (VistaShares Target 15 Berkshire Select Income ETF) tracks Berkshire Hathaway Inc. Class B (BRK.B) with an options overlay with a target approach, while QQQI (NEOS Nasdaq-100 High Income ETF) tracks NASDAQ 100 with an options approach.
 They are issued by VistaShares and NEOS respectively.

 Can I hold both OMAH and QQQI?